-Kettering Health Network staff will continue to serve the community with quality care and will provide your care within the acceptable standards.
+Kettering Health staff will continue to serve the community with quality care and will provide your care within the acceptable standards.
 You have the right to receive care in a setting that is safe and an environment that is free from hazards.
 If you find something unsafe or hazardous, please make us aware.
-You may contact the Patient Relations Department in person or at extension 58613 at Kettering/Sycamore Hospitals or extension 3213 at Grandview/Southview Hospitals.
+You may contact the Patient Relations Department in person or at extension 58613 at Main Campus and Miamisburg medical centers or extension 3213 at Dayton and Washington Township medical centers.
 We appreciate your assistance in making us aware of such situations.

 You have the right to be free from any form of restraints that are not medically/behaviorally necessary, seclusion included, in any form imposed as means of coercion, discipline, convenience, or retaliation by staff.

 Patient safety is of utmost importance and a primary goal.
-Restraints or seclusion can only be used if needed to ensure a patient’s physical safety and less restrictive interventions have been determined ineffective.
-Kettering Health Network follows guidelines of the State of Ohio and other governmental agencies concerning restraints and seclusion.
+Restraints or seclusion can only be used if needed to ensure a patient’s physical safety, and less restrictive interventions have been determined ineffective.
+Kettering Health follows the guidelines of the State of Ohio and other governmental agencies concerning restraints and seclusion.

 You have the right to appropriate assessment and management of pain.